- Applications open

 - have recently completed a first-class Honours degree, a research Masters degree, or a coursework Masters degree with a significant research component from a recognised institution and in a cognate discipline

-- be able to take up the scholarship and begin full-time study from February 2021, but before the 1 July 2021
+- be able to take up the scholarship and begin full-time study early 2022

-- have a strong interest in undertaking a three-year research project on industrial design, design thinking, creativity and design expertise
+- have a strong interest in undertaking a three-year research project on industrial design, automotive design, mobility services, emerging technologies and user experience

 - develop a research proposal that responds to and aligns with the scholarship topic, that demonstrates your knowledge and understanding of the topic area, and that clearly articulates the contribution your research will make